Gum Disease Treatment – Revere, MA

 Scaling and Root Planing

-Scaling and root planing digital image
+Scaling and root planing in Revere digital image

 The most common method of gum disease treatment is scaling and root planing.
 This process requires two parts.
 First, we will begin by scaling your pearly whites and removing any hardened plaque and tartar from the surfaces of your teeth as well as below the gumline.
 When we are finished, we’ll move on to the next phase, which is root planing.
 This involves gently reshaping and smoothing out the roots of your teeth.
 Doing so will minimize the chances of reinfection and promote healthy gum reattachment.